brentp/pbr/README.md

 For now, this runs as:

 ```
- cargo run ../perbase/test/test.bam "string_count(read.sequence, 'N') < 0.05 * #read.sequence and read.mapping_quality > 30"
+ cargo run $bam "string_count(read.sequence, 'N') < 0.05 * #read.sequence and read.mapping_quality > 30"
 ```
-where the string argument is the lua expression for filtering reads.
+where the string argument is the lua expression (and yes, #read.sequence gives length of the read sequence) for filtering reads.